kubrasiraj/Ai_internship_task_2/README.md

 # Data Classification

-This repository contains **Project 2: Data Classification Using AI**, completed as part of the Artificial Intelligence Internship at DecodeLabs.
+This repository contains **Project 2: Data Classification I**, completed as part of the Artificial Intelligence Internship at DecodeLabs.

 ## Overview